By Sharon Krueger

 Wouldn’t it be liberating to lay down that shield, cease from trying to earn approval and acceptance through performance, and take flight instead?

-Over the last handful of years, I have had dreams of developing my professional speaking and training skills, and more recently, starting this blog.
+Over the last handful of years, I aspired to develop my professional speaking and training skills, and more recently, to start this blog.
 As I thought about embarking on each endeavor, I felt a mixture of excitement and fear.

 Fear and negative self-talk seemed insurmountable at times, yet I knew I needed to push through or my dreams of who I wanted to become would not become a reality.
 Here are seven practices I’ve used to overcome perfectionism when I am learning something new.